Lodges offering Cultural Activities:

 Music and dance are embedded in traditional Swazi culture.
 As well as being part of everyday life, there are traditional songs for every occasion: weddings, royal rituals, coming-of-age ceremonies and national festivals.
 Sibhaca dance is the best known of various dance forms.
 The dance is highly strenuous: teams of dancers step forward in turn to perform a barefoot high-kicking and stomping, while their companions behind beat drums, chant and sing.
 All wear traditional dress, with colourful tassels and embellishments.
 A typical session can last two or three hours, with different songs and styles performed.
 Such singing and dancing performances can be seen throughout the country, though the best is at the Mantenga Cultural Village, which has a dance group that tours the world.
 Of course, the most impressive cultural experiences are to witness one of Swaziland’s major festivals or ceremonies.
 More on those can be found on the Events pages.

 The Homestead is the basic building block of Swazi society.
 Traditionally this comprises a number of huts, each built for a particular purpose - sleeping, food storage, brewing, etc. At the centre of a homestead is a circular enclosure, the sibaya, fenced with solid logs and branches, where the cattle are housed each night.
 This has symbolic importance as a store of wealth and prestige.
 Opposite it is the great hut, indlukulu, occupied by the mother of the headman and used as the family shrine.
 The huts in such homesteads would once have been ‘beehive’ huts.
 Today most rural homesteads are a mixture of traditional huts and more modern, brick-built dwellings.
 Either way, you can visit and enter homesteads when exploring rural Swaziland, and will receive a warm welcome, providing you show suitable respect and follow correct protocol.
 Most lodges and hotels can arrange a visit to a local homestead for their guests.
 There are a few places where communities are more accustomed to such visits, and where visitors will therefore be given a more comprehensive tour and explanation of traditions and daily life in rural Swaziland.
 These are still very much genuine, real homesteads, not tourist creations.
-Shewula Mountain Camp and Myxo’s Waza Nowe Cultural Tours are probably the best places to get a genuine and comprehensive local homestead visit.
+Shewula Mountain Camp, Myxo’s Waza Nowe Cultural Tours, and Umphakatsi Cultural Experience are probably the best places to get a genuine and comprehensive local homestead visit.
 Alternatively, the Mantenga Cultural Village is a re-created homestead from around 1850 that is easy to visit to learn quickly about daily life.

 Swaziland has a rich and historic culture and provides a chance to immerse yourself in the real culture of Africa in a safe and friendly environment.
 A number of projects have been set up in recent years that are specifically aimed at involving local communities directly in tourism operations – form craft markets to lodges; from managing ancient rock art sites to hiking tours on the country's best-known peak.
 In order to view examples of Swaziland's Community Tourism projects, please click here.